sindresorhus/execa/docs/output.md

 console.log(stdout);
 ```

-When combining [`'inherit'`](#terminal-output) with other values, please note that the subprocess will not be an interactive TTY, even if the current process is one.
+When combining [`'inherit'`](#terminal-output) with other values, please note that the subprocess will not be connected to an interactive TTY, even if the current process is.

 ## Interleaved output